 - It is important to raise a suspicion in a sphere of trust.
 This should happen alone with the victim in a room without disturbance.
-It is useful, if the person who talks to the victim has the same sex.
-It is important to be careful and emphatic.
+It is useful if the person who talks to the victim has the same sex.
+It is important to be careful and empathetic.

 - Let the victim know that you are there to help.
-Offer a sympathetic ear, and make sure the victim understands you are concerned with her/his safety.
+Offer a sympathetic ear, and make sure the victim understands you are concerned for her/his safety.
 Don’t rush the process.

 Don’t be judgemental

-- Give the victim the full opportunity to speak up.
+- Give the victim the opportunity to fully speak up.
 You want to get a good picture of the situation, so you’d better not make comments on what the victim presents.
 If questions arise, they must be clarifying ones.
-Questions inducing some kind of criticism must be avoided.
+Questions inducing any kind of criticism must be avoided.

 Be aware of the warning signs

-- Many victims try to cover up the abuses.
+- Many victims try to cover up the abuse.
 You need to be aware of the indicators that could be a possible hint for abuse.